SylvainMontagny/STM32WL/STM32WL-standalone/README.md

 ### 1.2.3.
 Application configuration
+:warning: There must be no space in the project path.

 :one: **STM32CubeIDE installation**
 * STM32CubeIDE and board's drivers can be downloaded from ST's website
 * To open the project, double click on the file **STM32WL-standalone\.project**.